Green-Software-Foundation/if/docs/implementations/sci-o.md

 ## Implementation

 IEF implements the plugin based on the simple multiplication of the energy and intensity values as inputs.
-The `sci-o` model expects `energy` and `grid-carbon-intensity` to be provided as `observations`.
+The `sci-o` model expects `energy` and `grid-carbon-intensity` to be provided as `inputs`.

 > Note that the `energy` field is added to the `impl` by the `sci-e` model only.
 This means `sci-o` must always be preceded by `sci-e` in a model pipeline.
 This is always true, even if there is only a single component of `energy` such as `energy-cpu` from `teads-curve`. `sci-e` sums all the available components and adds the sum to the `impl` as `energy`.